-The fiscal year 2023-2024 budget allows for a staffing allotment of 15 full-time Communications Specialists (Comm Specs), two part-time Comm Specs, and two Lead Dispatchers.
+The fiscal year 2024-2025 budget allows for a staffing allotment of 15 full-time Communications Specialists (Comm Specs), including three Lead Dispatchers, plus two part-time Comm Specs.
 The District recently opened a recruitment process seeking qualified Comm Specs.
 Applicants will then be screened for qualifications and aptitude.
 The number of applications received over the years has dropped dramatically; a problem that is being noticed industry wide.
-The District did develop a continuous recruitment process for lateral applicants and currently have one applicant proceeding through our background process.
+The District has developed a continuous recruitment process for lateral applicants.

-It is the continued goal to reach a staff minimum of three Comm Specs nearly 24 hours a day with a fourth scheduled during busier hours.
+It is the continued goal to reach a staff minimum of three Communications Specialists nearly 24 hours a day with a fourth scheduled during busier hours.
 Lead Dispatchers continue to provide support to Comm Specs and assist the Operations Manager with various tasks.
 This level of staffing supports ongoing training requirements and is a more efficient coverage of earned leave requests using less overtime mandates.

-Maintained in the personnel strength for the fiscal year 2023-2024 budget is a full-time Executive Director who oversees all facets of District services and facilities administration, a full-time Chief Financial Officer responsible for managing the activities of the financial and administrative services of the District, a full-time Operations Manager with direct oversight of the dispatch center, a full-time Technical Manager who is responsible for technical, facilities and security systems, a full-time Training & Certification Coordinator who is responsible for quality assurance and training, a full-time CAD Specialist who is responsible for the creation and maintenance of a variety of integrated computerized data bases related to operations, a full-time Technology and Facilities Specialist who is responsible for assisting the Technical Manager with various capital projects and a full-time Office Support Specialist who provides support to all District personnel.
+Maintained in the personnel strength for the fiscal year 2024-2025 budget is a full-time Executive Director who oversees all facets of District services and facilities administration, a full-time Chief Financial Officer responsible for managing the activities of the financial and administrative services of the District, a full-time Operations Manager with direct oversight of the dispatch center, a full-time Technical Manager who is responsible for technical, facilities and security systems, a full-time Training & Certification Coordinator who is responsible for quality assurance and training, a full-time CAD Specialist who is responsible for the creation and maintenance of a variety of integrated computerized data bases related to operations, a full-time Technology and Facilities Specialist who is responsible for assisting the Technical Manager with various capital projects and a full-time Office Support Specialist who provides support to all District personnel.